 - Please make sure that the power supply specifications for this Spider are as follow:

 Input Voltage: 12-32VDC.
 Ensuring the power supply is capable of delivering at least 1A.

 Spidertracks recommends to protect the device from damaging spikes by using an in-line fuse, we recommend a 3A rating, and if required 18 – 22 AWG wire can be used depending on length.

-If you feel that you would like our Support Team to have a look into the alert, it is helpful to provide as much information as possible, you will be asked:
+If you have any questions, please contact our Support Team and provide as much information as possible, you will be asked:

 - To supply the Spider serial number and aircraft it is assigned to

 - A photograph of the installation and position of the Spider relative to the rest of the cockpit

 - How is the Spider connected to the power supply, is it hardwired directly or are you using the cigar plug?